Last updated: February 24, 2024.

 Portable air conditioners can continue to consume electricity while off but still plugged in.

 In standby mode, portable air conditioners typically use between 1W and 6W.

 While running at their peak power consumption, portable air conditioners consume slightly less than their power rating.

-For example, Amazon’s choice for “energy efficient portable air conditioner” uses approx. 20% less than its power rating while running – check it out on Amazon, here.
+For example, Amazon’s choice for “energy efficient portable air conditioner” uses approx. 20% less than its power rating while running – check it out, here.

 However, during startup these units can experience power surges that are considerably higher than their power rating.

 For those running their portable AC units off of batteries or generators, many suggest doubling the device’s power rating to be on the safe side when estimating how many watts will be drawn during startup power surges.